 - No Keyword Research: Blindly creating content without keyword research.

 - Ignore Searchers Intent: Your content doesn’t answer people’s questions or doubts.

 - Ignore Competitors: I have no idea who I am against to.

 - Not Optimized for SEO: No on-page SEO done in the first blog post.

 - Duplicate Content: Copy and paste content without rewording or rewriting it.

-This 7 killing mistakes that I made makes my first article beyond reach by any human being on Earth, except me!
+These 7 killing mistakes made my first article beyond reach by any human being on Earth, except me!

 Well, I would say this is the learning phase for us.
 You will probably have the same mistakes.

-So how to write your first blog post in a proper manner?
+So how to write your first blog post properly?
 Here are the 7 SIMPLE steps that I do before I start writing.